 Instalment income for the quarter ending 30 September 2021 – $204,000

 PAYGI payment is $10,200

-Assuming you have a June year-end and lodge on the concessional due date when lodging through a tax agent, let’s see what your first year in business will look like:
+Assuming you have a March year-end and you don’t file GST returns every six months, let’s see what your first year in business will look like:

 At Beany, we can provide you with the expected amounts and the due dates.
 The trick is to get your financial information into us as quickly as possible so you have plenty of time to plan for tax payments.

 When we complete your tax return at the end of the financial year we include the PAYG Instalments as credits.
 A final refund or tax bill will be calculated after considering the instalments.